F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

   **Note**: AS3 post call is formed as mgmt/shared/appsvcs/declare/tenant1,tenant2.

 ### GSLB support for routes
+**Prerequisite**: AS3 Version >= 3.41.0 to use EDNS feature.
 For every EDNS resource created, CIS will add VS having matching domain as the Wide IP pool member.

 ### Policy CR support for routes
 Policy CR integration with nextGenRoutes extends so many BIG-IP features to the Openshift routes, i.e. snat, custom tcp, http and https profiles, irules, http2 profile, persistance profile, profileMultiplex, profileL4, logProfiles, waf, botDefense, firewallPolicy, dos, allowSourceRange, etc.

 ### WAF precedence
 WAF can be specified either in route annotations or in policy CR.
 If it's specified in both the places then WAF in policy CR has more precedence over annotation, however with allowOverride field set to true in the route group in Extended configmap, WAF in route annotation will have more precedence.
+WAF specified in route annotations configures WAF at LTM Policy, whereas WAF in Policy CR configures WAF at VirtualServer(VIP) Level

 ### Allow source range precedence
 Allow source range can be specified either in route annotations or in policy CR.